helia-ghahraman/AI-halma-game/README.md

 # AI-HALMA
-This is an AI version of halma game in which I used minimax algorithm and alpha-beta pruning to win the game.
+This is an AI version of halma game in which I implemented minimax algorithm and alpha-beta pruning to win the game.